Universal-Basic-Compute/serenissima/backend/docs/ais.md

 **Implementation**: `backend/ais/adjustwages.py`
 **Schedule**: Daily at 11:00 PM UTC

-AI users strategically adjust wage amounts for businesses they own:
+AI citizens strategically adjust wage amounts for businesses they own:

 #### Process:

-1. The script identifies all users marked as AI in the system
+1. The script identifies all citizens marked as AI in the system
-2. For each AI user, it analyzes:
+2. For each AI citizen, it analyzes:
    - Businesses they own
    - Current employees of their businesses
    - Employee social class and wealth
    - Current wage amounts, business income, and expenses

-3. For each AI user, the system:
+3. For each AI citizen, the system:
    - Prepares a comprehensive data package with financial information
    - Sends this data to the Kinos Engine API for analysis
    - Receives wage adjustment decisions from the AI